Auguste Comte: Comte's positivism

 Comte first described the epistemological perspective of positivism in The Course in Positive Philosophy, a series of texts published between 1830 and 1842.
 These texts were followed by the 1848 work, A General View of Positivism (published in English in 1865).
-The first 3 volumes of the Course dealt chiefly with the physical sciences already in existence (mathematics, astronomy, physics, chemistry, biology), whereas the latter two emphasised the inevitable coming of social science.
+The first 3 volumes of the Course dealt chiefly with the physical sciences already in existence (mathematics, astronomy, physics, chemistry, biology), whereas the latter two emphasized the inevitable coming of social science.
 Observing the circular dependence of theory and observation in science, and classifying the sciences in this way, Comte may be regarded as the first philosopher of science in the modern sense of the term.
 Comte was also the first to distinguish natural philosophy from science explicitly.
 For him, the physical sciences had necessarily to arrive first, before humanity could adequately channel its efforts into the most challenging and complex "Queen science" of human society itself.
 His work View of Positivism would therefore set out to define, in more detail, the empirical goals of the sociological method.

 Comte offered an account of social evolution, proposing that society undergoes three phases in its quest for the truth according to a general law of three stages.

 Comte's stages were (1) the theological stage, (2) the metaphysical stage, and (3) the positive stage.